 A lender is not required to send the disclosures listed above if the lender does not have a valid address for the borrower.
-However, if the lender receives a valid address for the borrower's loan becomes 241 days delinquent, the lender must send the required information not previously provided. [§682.205(j)]
+However, if the lender receives a valid address for the borrower before the borrower becomes 241 days delinquent, the lender must send the required information not previously provided. [§682.205(j)]

-Repayment Disclosures Exception for Invalid Address
+PROPOSED LANGUAGE - COMMON BULLETIN: Repayment Disclosures Exception for Invalid Address

 The Common Manual has been revised to add an exception to the requirement that a lender send certain disclosures during repayment.
 The lender is exempt from sending the required disclosures if the lender does not have a valid address for the borrower.
-However, the policy stipulates that if the lender receives a valid address for the borrower's loan becomes 241 days delinquent, the lender must resume sending the required bill or statement (the lender is not required to resend previously undeliverable bills or statements), as well as any other disclosure information not previously provided.
+However, the policy stipulates that if the lender receives a valid address for the borrower becomes 241 days delinquent, the lender must resume sending the required bill or statement, as well as any other disclosure information not previously provided.